enriquepablo/sunet-se-content/_Documentation/Content Metadata.md

 - **Date**: Creation timestamp.
 Should be set when applying a template.
 - **Modified**: Modification timestamp.
 It should not need to be edited by hand, there is a tool in the toolbar to insert timestamps.
 - **Type**: The type of the content item.
 Can be one of page, person, news, blog, event, project, or service.
 This should not need to be edited by hand.
 - **Slug**: This is the path under which the content will be shown in the site, without the leading slash.
 So for example if we want to publish a page at `https://sunet.se/om-sunet/some-page`, the Slug should be `om-sunet/some-page`.
 Slugs can only be composed of lower case letters, numbers, dashes and slashes.
+Some of the templates provide a part of the Slug, for example the template for events adds a Slug like `om-sunet/aktuellt/evenemang/`, to which it is necessary to add the fragment corresponding to the actual event.
 - **Status**: One of `draft`, `published`, or `hidden`.
 - **Authors**: the authors of the page.
 Not much used at the moment (the authors in the wordpress content did not exist in the people feed).
 - **Lang**: The language of the page.